nguillaumin/nabaztag-server/README.md

 Having to switch a project to Maven is also a good way to understand it.

+I also removed the unecessary config files for the various Violet environments (testing, staging, production, etc).

 The project compiles, but the unit tests fail.

 I though the biggest showstopper was the missing database schema, however I was able to more or less rebuilt it based on the Java classes using reflection (Check the `net.violet.platform.datamodel.util.DBGenerator` class if you're interested), and completing with the provided doco.